 I visited Bukittinggi city for the Darmasiswa scholarship program closing ceremony in May 2015.
-So all the things were arranged and paid, that’s why I don’t know some of the prices or didn’t visited some places.
-But still I have what to share :).
+So all the things were arranged and paid for, that’s why I don’t know some of the prices or didn’t visit some places.
+But still, I have what to share :).

-Bukittinggi citizens call their town “a town with thousand stairs” – but I hardly could call like this :).
-Bukittinggi is well known with its beautiful scenery and is surrounded by 3 mountains: Marapi (still active), Singgalang (inactive) and Sago (these 3 mountains more popular in the term “Tri Arga”).
+Bukittinggi citizens call their town “a town with thousand stairs” – but I hardly could call it like this :).
+Bukittinggi is well known for its beautiful scenery and is surrounded by 3 mountains: Marapi (still active), Singgalang (inactive), and Sago (these 3 mountains more popular in the term “Tri Arga”).

-Even if possible to find information that there are many touristic places to see but in my personal opinion – not so much, of course, depends in what you are interested.
+Even if possible to find information that there are many touristic places to see but in my personal opinion – not so much, of course, depends on what you are interested in.
 I think 1 day, maximum 2 it’s enough for this city.

 So the main touristic objects to visit in Bukittinggi:

-Located on side of The Silent Canyon (“Sianok Canyon”) where possible to see beautiful view of the canyon with mountain Singgalang as backround.
+Located on side of The Silent Canyon (“Sianok Canyon”) where possible to see a beautiful view of the canyon with mountain Singgalang as background.
 You can see here a lot of wild monkeys.
 It’s a place to have a nice walk or have a picnic.
-As well you can find here Japanese tunnel (“Lobang Jepang”).
-It was made by Indonesian people during World War II as a bunker for Japanese military in 1942.
+As well you can find here a Japanese tunnel (“Lobang Jepang”).
+It was made by the Indonesian people during World War II as a bunker for the Japanese military in 1942.

 The Silent Canyon – “Sianok Canyon”

-It’s ~ 2 km from city center.
-It’s suited in the edge of Bukittinggi which separates the town from mountain Singgalang.
-The cliffs are 100-120 meters height.
+It’s ~ 2 km from the city center.
+It’s suited on the edge of Bukittinggi which separates the town from mountain Singgalang.
+The cliffs are 100-120 meters in height.
 Sianok Canyon is a beautiful green valley with winding rivers on the bottom flowing as far as ~15 km from the back of cliffs.

-Unfortunately I wasn’t lucky to visit “Panorama park” and “Sianok Canyon”.
-But I think that these place the only ones that really worth to see.
+Unfortunately, I wasn’t lucky to visit “Panorama park” and “Sianok Canyon”.
+But I think that these places the only ones that really worth seeing.